 It’s never too early to start teaching our kids to help out around the house.
-The earlier we start, the more we can be assured that they will take these healthy and productive habits with them in their adulthood.
+The earlier we start, the more we can be assured that they will take these healthy and productive habits with them in their adulthood, says Psychology Today.
 Teaching them how to do chores in their formative years will help them grow more independently.
-It can make them feel like they’re contributing to the greater good of the family and prepare them for the day they have to move out of your home and into a college dorm room.
+It can make them feel like they’re contributing to the greater good of the family and prepare them for the day they have to move out of their home and into a college dorm room.

 One way to get kids excited about chores is by making it fun for them, and there are plenty of ways to do that.
 Here are some tips to get your kids to want to help out around the house.

 Assign chores according to their strengths and interests